Benjamin-Etheredge/benjamin.etheredge.github.io/_projects/pokegen.md

 I never did get great results out of them.

 ## Future Work
 The most obvious thing to mention here is to move on to generative adversarial networks.
-I got too into auto encoders as they are one of my favorite network architectures.
+I got too into autoencoders as they are one of my favorite network architectures.
 It was too fun to explore them.

 Switch to using pytroch lightning.
 This project was started before I became familiar with the lightning framework.